 Companies with senior female leaders are making some progress in raising the capital they need to start and expand these businesses.
-Babson College's 2014 Diana Project research found that from 2011 to 2013, US companies with a woman on the executive team received more than 15 per cent of venture capital investment, up from less than 5 per cent in 1999.\ that invests in early-in-revenue technology companies.
+Babson College's 2014 Diana Project research found that from 2011 to 2013, US companies with a woman on the executive team received more than 15 per cent of venture capital investment, up from less than 5 per cent in 1999.\ founder and partner of Scale Venture you can about your story and what Partners, a Silicon Valley-based firm you're trying to do and the connecthat invests in early-in-revenue technology companies.